-Once you have decided on the type of plan for your company, you have flexibility in choosing some of the plan's features, such as which employees can contribute to the plan and how much.
-Other features written into the plan are required by law.
+Once you decide on a profit sharing plan for your company, you will have flexibility in choosing some of the plan's features, such as when and which employees can participate.
+Other plan features are required by law.
 For instance, the plan document must describe how certain key functions are carried out, such as how contributions are deposited in the plan.